The emergence of low code and no code development has changed the game when it comes to building and launching apps.

 Advantages of No Code Platforms

-Let’s take a look at some of the major benefits of no code platforms.
+Let’s take a look at some of the major benefits of no code development platforms.

-- Ease of use: just about anyone can build software with these tools, breaking down what was once a huge barrier of entry to app/software development.
+- Ease of use: just about anyone can build software with these tools, regardless of coding knowledge, breaking down what was once a huge barrier of entry to app/software development.

 - Speed: no code is not only user-friendly, it's fast.
 With all the underlying code pre-written, you save a lot of time by simply dragging and dropping the components you need.